AADavin/Zombi/README.md

 ### **Usage** ###

-**There is a detailed Wiki that explains how Zombi works [here](https://github.com/AADavin/ZOMBI/wiki)** It takes around 15 minutes of your time reading it!
+**There is a detailed Wiki that explains how Zombi works [here](https://github.com/AADavin/ZOMBI/wiki)** and it takes around 15 minutes of your time reading it!
 But if you want to launch it right away, just read this.

 There are **three main modes** to run Zombi: **T** (species Tree), **G** (Genomes) and  **S** (Sequences)